iceorb/MyHeart/README.md

 ## Technology
 MyHeart uses three models to provide personalized recommendations and risk assessments for users:

-Biological Model 1
+- Biological Model
-Biological Model 2
+- Behavorial Model
-Community-based Risk Model
+- Community-based Risk Model

 The application is built using React, Node.js, NextUI, and REST APIs for the web app, and Python with scikit-learn for the backend.
 MyHeart uses K-Folding to evaluate the performance of each model and to determine the best parameters.